jpiquot/ChildTasksTemplate/content_details.md

 Parent field values can be used with string interpolation.
 Parent field values can be used like this : "My text {Field Type}"

-You can also use these special values :
+You can also use special values from the parent work item, that will be used to initiate the sub linked tasks :

 - id : the parent work item ID value
 - rev : the parent work item revision number